You build your brand one day at a time by operating out of your core values and by serving the people through their bad behavior.

 We don’t want to wave those flags, so to speak.
 A Yeti hat is less risky, or at least neutral.

 As human beings we go through a constant process of deconstruction and reassembly.
 We constantly curate our own identities and cast out any outmoded or incongruent parts.

 Certain brands find a spot in the mosaic of our identities and lives.
 They shape what we believe about ourselves and what we want others to believe.

 Margaret Pott Hartwell and Joshua C. Chen view this an opportunity for business leaders and other brand “owners”:

 "In an age in which many people crave a deeper sense of connection to their work and want business to demonstrate greater integrity and accountability, the creative and mindful attention to archetypes can facilitate a more authentic, holistic and human way of being in business."Source: Archetypes in Branding: A Toolkit for Creatives and Strategists

 Because branding matters to customers, it should matter to business owners.
-As some companies mature, their leaders begin to see that capturing more market share will be difficult until they strengthen their positioning, set themselves apart from competitors, and build a brand that actually means something apart from products and profits.
+As some companies mature, their leaders realize that capturing more market share will be difficult until they gain clarity around why anyone should care.

 When you build an authentic brand and connect with the right people, you end up with something incredibly valuable—fans.
 These brand ambassadors will support you because they appreciate who you are and what you stand for.